Barda District: Economy

 Barda is well-developed agriculturally.
 The main agricultural sectors include grain and cotton growing.
 The economy is primarily based upon cattle-breeding, vegetable growing, and silkworm breeding.

 Barda District has a developed industry.
 There are “Yag-Pendir” (“Butter-Cheese”) and “Garabag-Pambig” (“Grabag-Cotton”) OSJCs, cannery, etc. functioning in the district.

 The district runs education, health, social, recreational and public catering facilities.

 Population

 The population of the district was 143.9 thousand people until January 1, 2011.
-According to the official information dated 01.06.2012, the population of the region is 147700.
+According to the official information dated January 6, 2012, the population of the region is 147,700.
 Among the residents, there are 222 Karabakh war invalids, 438 martyrs, 884 Karabakh war veterans and 41 Great Patriotic War veterans.

 According to the State Statistics Committee, as of 2018, the population of city recorded 155,400 persons, which increased by 24,800 persons (about 18.9 percent) from 130,600 persons in 2000.
-78,900 of total population are men, 76,500 are women.
-More than 25,8 percent of the population (about 40,100 persons) consists of young people and teenagers aged 14–29.
+Of the total population, 78,900 are men and 76,500 are women.
+More than 25.8 percent of the population (about 40,100 persons) consists of young people and teenagers aged 14–29.